Tarak Ridge, Mariveles, Bataan

 NOTES:

 • Make sure not to spoil the river.
-Papaya river is a water source and the only one there.
+Papaya River is a water source and the only one there.

 • Avoid pitching at the ridge, strong winds will surely blow your tent away.
 Around Papaya River is a more recommended campsite.